Tuesday, December 31, 2024

 “No, indeed,” she replied, smilingly.
 “Fear not, my illness only exists in my aunt’s imagination.
 I retired here because although I am used to being a spectator, I grew weary of being a prisoner, too.
 Here,” she said pointing to the books in her library, “I have friends that are always true.”

-I have a favor to request," said Geodor, after having contemplated her a moment with surprise and admiration.
-"Will you return to the ball with me?
+“I have a favor to request,” Geodor said, after having contemplated her a moment with surprise and admiration.
+“Will you return to the ball with me?
 I think I can secure for ourselves another pleasant hour, and I shall ever be grateful.”

-Lord Elwynalam gazed long and earnestly at the portrait.
+Viscount Elwynalam gazed earnestly at the portrait.

 “In Swienzea, you must have a large and well-connected family.
-Where are they?" he asked, at length.
+Where are they?” he asked at length.

 The full ebook is available HERE or check back tomorrow for the next chapter.